Oral Hygiene Basics Quincy, MA

 Food and drinks that you should avoid

 As a family dentist office, we recommend that you avoid drinking too much soda, juice, coffee or anything that contains a lot of sugar.
 You should also stay away from candy, desserts, and particularly sour candy.
 Additionally, acidic fruit is bad for your teeth.
 Any time that you have a diet that is high in sugar and starch it is bad for your teeth because the bacteria on your teeth will thrive in this environment.
 Simultaneously, when you eat foods that are highly acidic, it can lead to enamel erosion.
-At Premier Dental of Quincy and Milton, we recommend that you eat a diet high in green leafy vegetables, lean protein, dairy, and nuts since they can help to remineralize and strengthen your teeth.
+At Core Dental Group and Implants Center, we recommend that you eat a diet high in green leafy vegetables, lean protein, dairy, and nuts since they can help to remineralize and strengthen your teeth.
 For more tips on how to eat a mouth-healthy diet, call (617) 982-1649 and schedule an appointment to speak with Dr. Nafash.

 Questions Answered on This Page

 - Cosmetic dentistry is generally used to refer to any dental work that improves the appearance (though not necessarily the function) of a person’s teeth, gums and/or bite.

 - Tooth decay is when the enamel of the tooth begins to decay and cause erosion from plaque and tartar on the teeth.

 - Dental caries are also known as cavities and result from a lack of proper oral hygiene leaving plaque that forms tiny holes in the teeth.